Orders, decorations, and medals of the United Kingdom: Ceremony

 Each year, around 2,600 people receive their awards personally from the monarch or another member of the Royal Family.
 The majority of investitures take place at Buckingham Palace, but an annual ceremony also takes place at the Palace of Holyroodhouse in Edinburgh (during Holyrood Week), and some happen at Windsor Castle.
 There are approximately 120 recipients at each Investiture.
 In recent years the King, the Prince of Wales and The Princess Royal have all held investitures.

 During the ceremony, the monarch enters the ballroom of Buckingham Palace attended by two Gurkha orderly officers, a tradition begun in 1876 by Queen Victoria.
 On duty on the dais are five members of the King's Body Guard of the Yeomen of the Guard, which was created in 1485 by Henry VII; they are the oldest, but not most senior, military corps in the United Kingdom.
 Three Lady or Gentleman Ushers are on duty to help look after the recipients and their guests.

 The King or his representative is escorted by either the Lord Chamberlain or the Lord Steward.
 After the national anthem has been played, he stands to the right of the King and announces the name of each recipient and the achievement for which they are being decorated.
 The King or his representative is provided with a brief background for each recipient by their equerry as they approach to receive their decorations.

 Men who are to be knighted kneel on an investiture stool to receive the accolade, which the King bestows.
 Elizabeth II used the sword used by her father, George VI as Duke of York and Colonel of the Scots Guards.
 Only men are knighted.
 Women receive their honours in the same fashion as men receiving decorations or medals, even if they are receiving a damehood.
-Occasionally an award for gallantry may be made posthumously and in this case, the King or his representative presents the decoration or medal to the recipient's next-of-kin in private before the public investiture begins.
+Occasionally, an award for gallantry may be made posthumously and in this case, the King or his representative presents the decoration or medal to the recipient's next-of-kin in private before the public investiture begins.
 The Elizabeth Cross was created especially for this purpose.

 After the investiture ceremony, those honoured are ushered out of the ballroom into the Inner Quadrangle of Buckingham Palace, where the royal rota's photographers are stationed.
-Here recipients are photographed with their awards.
+Here, recipients are photographed with their awards.
 In some cases, members of the press may interview some of the more well-known people who have been honoured.

 Refusal

-In 2003, Sunday Times published a list of almost 300 people who had declined an honour between 1951 and 1999.
-In 2020, the Guardian reported based on a Freedom of Information request, that the number of people refusing an honour had more than doubled in the previous nine years.
+In 2003, The Sunday Times published a list of almost 300 people who had declined an honour between 1951 and 1999.
+In 2020, The Guardian reported based on a Freedom of Information request, that the number of people refusing an honour had more than doubled in the previous nine years.